 Is there raiding?

-Yes.
-Raids support up to 8 players and are for raid-quality targets in raid zones only.
-Solo versions of most raid instances are available and share a lockout with the group/raid version.
+Yes — up to 8 players in raid zones.
+Solo versions of most raid instances share a lockout with the group/raid version.
+Beastlord and Berserker both get their own Plane of Sky quests.

 What is the gear system?